Team Coaching

 “Jeff creates a supportive, non-judgmental space where teams can grow.”

-— Kerri · Agile Leader, Technology
+— Kerri, Agile Leader, Technology

 Why Teams Seek Coaching

-Teams often look for coaching when they’re facing:
+Teams often seek coaching when they’re facing:

 • Communication patterns that create friction or misunderstanding